Basis-Theory/basistheory-integration-guides/collections/guides/collect_pii_react/index.md

 ## See it in action

-In this example we also:
+The example below uses a few of the [Element's user experience](https://docs.basistheory.com/elements/#introduction) features to ensure the best experience to your customers:
 - Pass a `mask` to the `ssn` field, restricting user input to digits only and formatting the output;
 - Use a `transform` option in the `ssn` field to strip out dash '-' characters from the tokenized data;
 - Disable the "Submit" `<button>` while the `fullName` field is empty or the `ssn` field is not `complete`, by listening to their `onChange` event;
-- Disable the both inputs and "Submit" `button` during the tokenization request inside the `submit` function;
+- Disable both inputs and the "Submit" `button` during the tokenization request inside the `submit` function;
 - Display the full stringified `tokens` response;
 - Log any tokenization errors to the `console`;